-By adopting a coast, your group takes the responsibility of visiting your chosen beach regularly throughout the year.
-During your visit, a small scale clean-up takes place where you collect trash along the coast, followed by monitoring of the seashore to find out what plants and animals are living in the intertidal zone of the beach.
-The monitoring part of ‘Adopt-a-Coast’ is done using the University of Otago’s ‘Marine Metre Squared’ citizen science initiative, making it easy for everyone to monitor seashore life, and to upload your collected information to a national database.
+If you want to add extra citizen science data collection, we recommend using the University of Otago’s ‘Marine Metre Squared’ citizen science initiative to find out what plants and animals are living in the intertidal zone of the beach.
+‘Marine Metre Squared’ makes it easy for everyone to monitor seashore life, and to upload your collected information to their national database.
 See below for more information on ‘Marine Metre Squared’.

 Pollution in our Oceans